sysbiolux/IDARE-QuickStart/README.md

 # Example 1: overlaying multiple omics data onto the E. coli metabolic model

-You can get the model and sample data in the [E.coli Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/ecoli)
+You can get the model and sample data in the [*E.Coli* Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/ecoli)
 You can also get the model by right-clicking on this [Link](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/ecoli/ecoli_core_model.xml) and selecting "save as".

 Sample data:

 -"Fold Change of Gene Expression ethanol vs no ethanol.xls" - Data from Horinouchi et al.[1] used to calculate Gene expression fold changes between untreated and ethanol treated samples
 -"Metabolomics fold change treatment vs Control.xls" - Data from Wang et al[2] for Metabolomics fold changes of treatment vs control samples
 -"Total relative C13 label.xls" - Data from Goodarzi et al.[3] for C13 labeling upon feeding with ethanol for a wild type and a ethanol resistant starin.
 The data is computed to present the total amount of labeled carbons in each metabolite.